MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-table-objects/update-sap-hana-parameters.md

 :::

 The object ID of the table is `84AF2517E662417D9924FD678B44591A`.
-The table is in the MicroStrategy Tutorial Advanced project and its ID is `6AB8DFFE4B99B7F6FB0E94AD176C4A28`.
+The table is in the Strategy Tutorial Advanced project and its ID is `6AB8DFFE4B99B7F6FB0E94AD176C4A28`.
 Different operations on different SAP HANA parameters are done:

 - Keep `IP_Column_Hier_Value_Help` the same
 - Reset `IP_Static_List`